patiljignesh/iOS-Swift-with-First-Principles/README.md

 ###### Defining Structure
 - struct myStruct {...}
 - Call by: MyStruct()
+- Has to start with a Capital Letter since we are defining our own Data Type

 Snippet of Info:
 1. IBOutlet - Interface Builder Outlet